 Who Is Ching Shih?

-Born Shil Gang Xu in 1775, Shih grew up in the Guangdong (Canton) province of southeastern China, where at one point she worked as a prostitute on a floating brothel.
+Born Shil Gang Xu in 1775, Shih grew up in the Guangdong (Canton) province of southeastern China, where at one point she worked as a prostitute on a floating brothel, as originally reported by Ancient Origins.
 But an 1801 encounter with Zheng Yi, pirate commander of the Red Flag Fleet, would pluck Shih from this floating obscurity and change her life forever.

 Yi proposed to Shih, however the nature of the event itself remains a source of speculation.
 Some say Yi ordered a raid on the bordello and captured his concubine, while others retain Yi simply asked Shih to marry him.